-Patients with a history of allergic reaction to platinum compounds should be monitored for allergic symptoms.
-In case of an anaphylactic-like reaction to oxaliplatin, the infusion should be immediately discontinued and appropriate symptomatic treatment initiated.
-Oxaliplatin rechallenge is contra-indicated.
+Special surveillance should be ensured for patients with a history of allergic manifestations to other products containing platinum.
+In case of anaphylactic- manifestations the infusion should be interrupted immediately and an appropriate symptomatic treatment started.
+Re-administration of oxaliplatin to such patients is contra-indicated.
+Cross reactions, sometimes fatal, have been reported with all platinum compounds.

-In case of oxaliplatin extravasation, the infusion must be stopped immediately and usual local symptomatic treatment initiated
+In case of oxaliplatin extravasation, the infusion must be stopped immediately and usual local symptomatic treatment initiated.